The Board of Directors

 - Maintaining active corporate status by paying the annual renewal fee and filing the required annual report with the Arizona Corporation Commission.

-- Preparing for the annual meeting; notifying the membership and planning for mail-in or absentee ballots pursuant to Arizona law, finding potential new officers, and establishing a voting process in an open and fair manner.
+- Preparing for the annual meeting; notifying the membership and planning for mail-in or absentee ballots under Arizona law, finding potential new officers, and establishing a voting process openly and fairly.

 - Having an approachable business-like manner as a board member.

-- Filing state and federal taxes annually, and, if a planned community, paying property taxes in a timely manner.
+- Filing state and federal taxes annually, and, if a planned community, paying property taxes promptly.

 Where Does the New Board Member Begin?